 Aunt Petunia Dursley – Harry’s Aunt and Dudley’s mum

 This is the mom Harry basically grew up with.
 She dotes on her own son but pretty much ignores Harry.
-Any time Harry mentions his own mother, the topic is met with derision and contempt.
+Any time Harry Potter’s mom is brought up, the topic is met with derision and contempt.

 We know that Petunia loves her own son, but she is blind to his faults.
 He takes advantage of her adoration on more than one occasion.

-There are a few times that Petunia actually steps out of character and shows a different side to her character.
-At one point she actually admits how she felt about losing her sister, but it’s not until later in the series that we see this.
+There are a few times that Petunia actually steps out of character and shows us a different side of herself.
+At one point she actually admits how she felt about losing her sister (Harry Potter’s mom), but it’s not until later in the series that we see this.

-We mostly learn just how jealous she was of her sister.
+We mostly learn just how jealous she was of her sister, Lily Potter.
 How judgemental she was of the whole wizarding community (because she wasn’t able to be part of it?).